digidem/maplibre-storymap/README.md

 This template is designed to accelerate building out a "scrollytelling" map story.
 The primary input is a story broken into sections (`chapters`), each hooked to a particular view of a map.

 This template is based on Mapbox's storytelling template but has been customized to work with MapLibre instead.
-The template can be self-hosted with your own tiles, online or offline, either on a network server or localhost via Node.
+The template can be self-hosted with your own tiles, online or offline, either as static HTML or using Node.
+To work with gzipped vector tiles, you will need to use Node.

 ## Prerequisites
 This template is for data journalists and digital storytellers of any kind.
 No coding experience is required.

-If you are planning to include some custom map layers, you will need some familiarity with the [MapLibre style specifications](https://maplibre.org/maplibre-gl-js-docs/style-spec/).
+If you are planning to include some custom map layers, you will need some familiarity with the [MapLibre style specifications](https://maplibre.org/maplibre-gl-js-docs/style-spec/), or use [MapTiler](https://www.maptiler.com/) or [Maputnik](https://github.com/maputnik) to design your own style.

-The template does not rely on any particular CSS framework, fonts, or images.
+The template does not rely on any particular CSS framework or fonts.
 There are some basic styles in the `head` of the HTML file that can be changed, so feel free to adapt and add to these to match your site and story brand.
+You can place your own image assets in the `images/` directory.

 ## Getting Started